Dorset Joint Railway

 It is not clear whether the levers controlling access to the siding were locked/unlocked now by a tablet for the single-line section, or still relied purely on the protection given by the interlocking with the signals.
 The opening hours remained as 7:45am until last passenger train, weekdays only, although as those times were listed in a table for 'telegraph stations and signal posts' it is unclear whether the times related to the opening/closing of the signal-box itself or simply the telegraph facilities available at Masbury.

-The doubling work was inspected for the BoT by Major Marindin on 15-Nov-1892 (PRO file MT6/614/2).
-He reported that actual double-line working was not in use at that time as the new connections had not been made yet at Binegar and Shepton Mallet.
-A later file entry dated 30-Jan-1893 states that "due to hard weather" at least another two weeks would be required and a further inspection was not made until 14-Mar-1893, by which time double-line working was in operation.
-However various sources quote that the new signal-box at Winsor Hill was opened on 2-Nov-1892 and the double-line brought into use on 20-Nov-1892, so it is probable that a similar situation applied at Masbury.
-Unfortunately no S&DJR Signal Instructions from that period are known to exist, so it has not been possible to confirm any precise dates for the new work.
+The doubling work was inspected for the BoT by Major Marindin on 15-November-1892 (National Archives file MT6/614/2) and his Report stated that actual double-line working was not in use at that time as the new connections had not been made yet at Binegar and Shepton Mallet.
+A later file entry dated 30-January-1893 states that "due to hard weather" at least another two weeks would be required and a further inspection was not made until 14-March-1893, by which time double-line working was in operation.
+The late CR Clinker recorded that the double-track was brought into use on 20-November-1892 according to S&DJR Signal Instruction No 56, but no copy of that Instruction has been sighted yet for confirmation.
+It is unclear if the new SB was opened on the same date, as Clinker also recorded that the new SB at Winsor Hill was opened on the following day (21st November).

 The new SB was located on the Up platform between the station building and the station-master's house, and was constructed generally to the contemporary S&DJR TYPE 2 style with a gabled-ended timber superstructure on a stone base.
 However all known photographs of the SB do show some detail differences from other S&DJR TYPE 2 SBs, including:-

-One feature of the early signalling at many S&D double-line locations was the provision of a subsidiary 'Shunt By' arm under the stop signal next in rear of the section signal, and signal 5 at Masbury was an example of that practice.
-In common with other S&D subsidiary arms, this signal would have been a full-size arm with a ring.
-However that signal was abolished on 9-Dec-1912 (S&DJR Signal Instruction 234), after which lever 5 became a spare.
-In the same year, and possibly at about the same time, the arrangements for working the six ground signals were altered, although the reason for the work is unknown.
+One feature of the early signalling at many S&DJR double-line locations was the provision of a subsidiary 'Shunt By' arm under the stop signal next in rear of the section signal, and signal 5 at Masbury was an example of that practice.
+In common with other S&DJR subsidiary arms this signal would have been a full-size arm with a ring, but no photograph of it is known as it was abolished on 9-December-1912 (S&DJR Signal Instruction 234), after which lever 5 became a spare.
+In the same year, and possibly at about the same time, the arrangements for working the six ground signals were altered although the reason for the work is unknown.
 The three push-pull levers were altered to work as ordinary levers for three of the ground signals, the other three signals being connected to three of the original spare levers.
 The revised arrangement for 1913 onwards is shown in the diagram below.

-During the 1920s the night shift at Masbury signal-box was abolished as an economy measure, so to avoid the need for banking engines on Down trains to go all the way to Shepton Mallet (the intervening box at Winsor Hill also being closed at night) the use of a Bank Engine Staff was re-introduced at Binegar with effect from 10-Oct-1927 (click here for further information.)
+During the 1920s the night shift at Masbury signal-box was abolished as an economy measure, so to avoid the need for banking engines on Down trains to go all the way to Shepton Mallet (as the intervening box at Winsor Hill also closed at night) the use of a Bank Engine Staff was re-introduced at Binegar with effect from 10-October-1927 (click here for further information).
 Although this change did not affect the actual method of block working at Masbury, the S&DJR block telegraph instrument for the section to Binegar was replaced by a SR standard 3-wire 3-position instrument in order to provide the necessary block controls (the S&DJR instrument working to Winsor Hill was not changed).

 In 1928 work was carried out at Masbury to provide new private siding facilities for Mendipadam Ltd adjacent to the Down line.
 The trap-point at the exit from the Down Siding now lead to a new siding which ran parallel to the Down line for some distance towards Winsor Hill, before connecting back into the Down line by a new trailing point about 332 yards from the signal-box.
 A second siding branched off the Down siding near to its buffer-stop, passed under a new stone loading hopper, and connected into the other new siding close to its exit at the south end.